6-University Human Assets Promotion Program for Innovative Education and Research (6U-HAPPIER)

 organizational improvement.

-Summary of AY2024
+Summary of AY2025

-- Eighteen Assistant Professors attended.
+- Seventeen Assistant Professors attended.

 - After introductions to get to know each other, the participants were divided into